-The easiest way to break down the different stages of a cycle is to think back to when you last bought something; there was a time when you didn’t know this product existed (you would be referred to as a Prospect); then you would have initiated interest, either clicking on something online or walking into a store (you would be connecting to the seller); then, you would either be researching other products of being asked questions by a salesperson (you would be in Discovery); then, the product or service would be shown to you (you would be presented to); then you may have a question on price (you would be giving the seller objections) and then finally you would buy the product or service (you would have closed).
+The easiest way to break down the different stages of a cycle is to think back to when you last bought something; there was a time when you didn’t know this product existed (you would be referred to as a Prospect).
+First you would have initiated interest, either clicking on something online or walking into a store (you would be connecting to the seller), then you would either be researching other products of being asked questions by a salesperson (you would be in Discovery).
+Then the product or service would be shown to you (you would be presented to) and you may have a question on price (you would be giving the seller objections).
+Finally, you would buy the product or service (you would have closed).

 So the different stages can be simplified into:

 - Prospecting (They appear they could be a good fit)

 - Qualifying (Let me double-check they are a good fit)